FIPS Mode: Radius protected with IPSEC VPN

 - Authentication Method: “IKE using Preshared Secret”.

 - Enter a name for the VPN Policy.
-In this example, I entered the server’s hostname, WIN2016DC.
+In this example, I entered To Radius

 - Enter the server’s IP address into the “IPsec Primary Gateway Name or Address” In this example, 192.168.168.16 (Windows Server IP Address)